 When a student satisfactorily passes a DRE or DMA course, a grade of "P" will show on the course transcripts indicating the passing of this course.
 When a course is repeated a transcript code of "R" will show.
-Chapter 7 - 50

-Work-based learning courses provide work-based learning experiences with a college-approved employer in an area related to the student's program of study.
+Work-based learning courses provide work-based learning experiences with a collegeapproved employer in an area related to the student's program of study.
 Therefore students either earn an "S" for satisfactory work or a "U" for unsatisfactory work in the course.

 If the student withdraws before the 75 percent date, as recorded on the academic calendar, the student will receive a grade of "W" for the class and will not receive credit for the course.
 The "W" grade will not be used to compute hours earned or to compute the student's grade point average.
 However, if the student withdraws after the 75 percent date, as recorded on the academic calendar, the student will receive a grade of "WF."
 The "WF" grade is calculated as an "F" in computing the student's GPA.
-If a student does not withdraw from the course, the instructor will assign the student a "WF" grade to designate that the student failed to meet attendance policy requirements.